 All pages are 64KB in size to allow for best compatibility with ARMv8.
 The address map within all pages is defined by the architecture specification.
-See the ARM[®] Generic Interrupt Controller Architecture Specification version 3.0.
+See the ARM[®] Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0.